CHESAPEAKE NATIONAL RECREATION AREA FAQ'S

 Q: Will the establishment of the CNRA impact water and water-navigation rights or give NPS additional authority over the water near the CNRA sites?

-A: No. The legislative text explicitly prohibits this, stating “[n]othing in this Act impacts or otherwise affects statutory or regulatory authority with respect to navigation or regulation of commercial or recreational fishing activities or shellfish aquaculture in the Chesapeake Bay or tributaries of the Chesapeake Bay.”
+A: No. The legislative text explicitly prohibits this, stating “[n]othing in this Act impacts or otherwise affects statutory or regulatory authority with respect to navigation or regulation of commercial or recreational fishing activities or shellfish aquaculture in the Chesapeake Bay or its tributaries.”
 Therefore, NPS will have no additional authority over activities on the water.
 NPS authority in this text does not extend beyond the boundaries of these land-based sites, so boaters and fishers will not be subject to any additional federal regulation.

 Q: Will the public continue to have an influence on the establishment and management of the CNRA after the legislation is passed?

 A: Yes, explicitly so.
 The establishing legislation is informed by the CNRA working group and public comment.
 After passage, the process of planning the CNRA will include significant and continued public input both from robust outreach in the NPS planning process and via the citizen representatives of the CNRA Advisory Commission, #10 of the CNRA guiding principles.
-The Advisory Commission will be responsible for advising the Secretary of the Interior on the development and implementation of the CNRA management plan as well as determining criteria and making recommendations for additional sites to be voluntarily added to the CNRA.
+The Advisory Commission will be responsible for advising the Secretary of the Interior on the development and implementation of the CNRA management plan as well as determining criteria and making recommendations for additional properties on the Bay to be studied for possible voluntarily addition to the CNRA.
+The Advisory Commission is also given the authority to establish committees relating to specific recreation area management issues – such as tourism, transportation, education, and cultural and historic resources – with membership on such committees including individuals that are not members of the Advisory Commission itself.
 In this way, continued stakeholder feedback will be the backbone of the CNRA’s development and management, and participation in the CNRA will ensure a net increase in long-term public involvement in how the sites are managed.
-The initial public comment period on the draft legislation has also helped identify numerous communities and stakeholders for continued engagement.

 Q: What interests will be represented on the Advisory Commission?